-FIGURE 12.
+FIGURE 13.
 LIGHT SENSOR SCHEMATIC

-This light sensor can detect up to 10,000 lux, which is the minimum recommended lux necessary for photosynthesis to occur.
-Based off the feedback from these sensors, the LEDs will adjust accordingly to just how bright they need to be.
+This light sensor can detect up to 10,000 lux, which is recommended lux necessary for photosynthesis to occur.
+Based off the feedback from this sensor, the LEDs will adjust accordingly to how bright they need to be.
 Ideally, the LEDs will turn off and on to match the cycle of an ordinary day.